jeffheaton/aifh/vol1/python-examples/README.md

 algorithm.
 This helps performance greatly, as Scipy and Numpy both make use of native code.

-The quickest way to get a compatable Python installation is to use Anaconda.
+The quickest way to get a compatible Python installation is to use Anaconda.
 Anaconda include Python, Scipy, Numpy and a few other packages useful to the scientific community.
 Alternatively, you can download Python and add Numpy and Scipy yourself.
 Anaconda can be found at the following URL.